Home > Analyses > Utilities > The Southern Company

 Financial Ratios

-The table below presents key financial ratios for The Southern Company (SO) over the fiscal years 2020 to 2024, offering a snapshot of profitability, liquidity, leverage, and market valuation:
+The table below presents key financial ratios for The Southern Company over the last five fiscal years, highlighting profitability, liquidity, leverage, and valuation metrics:

 Evolution of Financial Ratios